Kristina01111000/Drws_site/README.md

 Free videos are going to stay on youtube
 I am going to switch the links to vimeo for the non free videos Wait until they figure out the architecture of vimeo

+8/20
+For next week:
+Change the link in the footer for the dr w page to about us For the elemental coaching page, have a “learn more about our coaches” button below the book your session button.
+Have it link to the coaches section on the about us page, https://growingholistically.com/elemental-coaching/
+On the about us page add a button that says “book a session with our elemental coaches” https://growingholistically.com/about-us/
+Add section about growing holistically on the about us page -> email dr w about this Add the documentary to the freebies section
+Add a coupon code for the app people?
+Have a download on the site for people who join GH?
+On homepage for the “our mission” section, start it with “The mission of Growing holistically is to…” https://growingholistically.com/four-element-yoga/ add posture somewhere in the first paragraph - posture too - https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ change the links out pages text to tie into what the buttons say, add it to the header to the linked page https://growingholistically.com/self-renewal-system/ remove the free section in there Also switch the self renewal topics to
+Search free in the site and remove it on all the pages Search for patreon also and remove it
+Email sarah and sydney about bios, images, and vimeo videos Change the homepage video to the vimeo version when it is ready On homepage switch the “so much to discover link” to go to the getting started page Add a few new places to join here on the homepage?
+Try adding 2, one that just say join here Fix the footer menu